-Keeping stress low the day of the family Thanksgiving feast is what this post is all about.
+Keeping stress low the day of the feast is the goat of making Thanksgiving easy

 If you did all your prep and precooking as outlined in part 1, today will be a breeze.
 JUST STICK TO THE LIST.
 Remember the list is the law.